 Then we took in Cairo, a a gangly, goofy Malinois pup produced by a backyard breeder who sold him then wouldn’t take him back when the buyer changed his mind.
 (Mals are like velociraptors – not for the fainthearted.)

-I already had my hands full with our other foster, Cojak, a German Shepherd with a dangerous dog label that I’ve been rehabilitating.
+I already had my hands full with our other foster, Cojak, a German Shepherd designated “dangerous” that I’ve been rehabilitating.
 But it was no problem – it’s as easy to play with two puppies as one, and I hoped Cairo would bring Scarlett out of her shell.
 Peter Pan started going around the farm with two puppies prancing around him.
 He got less farm work done but I was good with that; the dogs were more important.

 Then it was September, and the conference, and before I could go I had to process a pile of adoption applications for a commotion of chihuahuas we’d rescued from a hoarding situation.
 So I was distracted, and when Peter Pan mentioned that some of the dogs were off their food I didn’t pay attention.

 By the time I received the Hubbit’s text he’d already buried her, and he flatly refused to dig her up again for a necropsy.
 (Yeah, I’m that wife.
 But I was right this time.)
-Peter Pan had found her just before she died and was devastated.
+Peter Pan had found her just before she died, and when I spoke with him over the phone he sounded devastated.
 Cairo was also sick; they rushed him to the vet, where he went onto a drip and had a bazillion tests, all of which came back looking scary but inconclusive.
 We sent the food off to a lab to be tested, and I fantasized angrily about the costly vengeance I would wreak upon the manufacturer … but then those results came back negative.